wgoodey/wgoodey/README.md

 Hi, I’m @wgoodey
 I’ve recently graduated and am excited to get into the software industry.
-My experience is mostly with Java, but I've done a little work with C++ as well.
+My experience is mostly with Java, but I've done a little work with C++ and Kotlin as well.

 <!---
 wgoodey/wgoodey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.